KnightmareLeon/KnightmareLeon/README.md

 # 💫 About Me:

-Upcoming project will be called Quixxer, main idea now is a desktop application that mainly features making tests such as flashcards, multiple choices types, enumeration and others for student's practice.
+Current project is Quixxer, main idea now is a desktop application that mainly features making tests such as flashcards, multiple choices types, enumeration and others for student's practice.
 Still, currently designing the application layout in Figma.

 🌱 I’m currently learning game design, game development, and web design.